 The notifications page shows you all previous notifications made to you, 25 to a page.

-The conversations page consists of two columns: on the left, a list of conversations you have been involved in; on the right, a view of the currently selected conversation (if any).
+The conversations page in the desktop interface consists of two columns: on the left, a list of conversations you have been involved in; on the right, a view of the currently selected conversation (if any).

 You can only start conversations with people with whom you have mutual sharing.

-When you start typing a name into the “To” line, a drop-down list of suggestions will appear, just like when you @mention someone.
-Click the name of the person you want to contact (and add anyone else you want to include in the conversation), add a subject in the “Subject” line, type your message and off you go!
+When typing a name into the “to” line, the name will be auto-completed, just like when you @mention someone in a post or comment.
+Click the name of the person you want to contact, add a subject in the subject line, type your message and off you go!
 It is that simple.
 You can also use text formatting here, so feel free to add bold titles and big headers in your message.